 When elf dropped the Power Grip Primer I got immediately suspicious, because it looks just like the Mint Melt primer in color and texture.
 They even have the same claims and directions!
 Beauty gurus keep comparing Power Grip to the Milk Makeup Hydrogrip Primer, saying that the products look, feel, apply, and wear the same.
 How come they never said this about Mint Melt and Jellypop?!
 Anyway, Mint Melt and Power Grip have many of the same ingredients, so I am confident we can survive on Power Grip if they discontinue Mint Melt.
 Really, these are like four dupes, with elf duping itself along the way.
 This is $10 compared to $34.

-To conclude elf dupes for high end makeup, you can absolutely get the look for less money!
 You should never feel bad about using less expensive products.
 At the end of the day when they look, feel, and wear the same, no one will know the difference.
-A penny saved is a penny earned, right?! elf Cosmetics truly makes excellent quality makeup products that gives high-end and luxury brands a run for their money.
-You would be silly to not give them a try and see what you are missing.
+Do you see any products here that you will save instead of splurge on?
 Until next time, continue to let your true beauty shine.

 Discover More elf Cosmetics Product Reviews:

-Best elf of All Time elf Nail Polish Collection elf Setting Spray Review elf Makeup Sponges Review
+Best elf of All Time | elf Setting Spray Review | elf Haul | elf Makeup Sponges Review |

 2 Responses